Ship class: United States

+Before the 1920s, naval vessels were classified according to shared characteristics.

-The unofficial retro-applying of ship classes can in some cases lead to confusion with researches.
-For example, while American reference works consistently adhere to the City-class and Columbia-class monikers, works of British origins (again, those of Osprey in particular) refer to the same classes as Cairo class and Tennessee class respectively, in compliance with the modern Royal Navy naming conventions.
-Yet, by the time the United States entered World War II, the naming convention was firmly in place, implying the practice had been formalized some time after July 1920, though it remains unclear as to exactly how and when the practice originated.
+The unofficial retro-applying of ship classes can occasionally lead to confusion.
+For example, while American works consistently adhere to the City- and Columbia-class monikers, works of British origin refer to the same classes as Cairo class and Tennessee class respectively, in compliance with the modern Royal Navy naming conventions.

+By the time the United States entered World War II, the current naming convention was in place, though it remains unclear as to exactly how and when the practice originated.

 Merchant vessel class

 Merchant ships are almost always classed by a classification society.
 These vessels are said to be in class when their hull, structures, machinery, and equipment conform to International Maritime Organization and MARPOL standards.
 Vessels out of class may be uninsurable and/or not permitted to sail by other agencies.

 A vessel's class may include endorsements for the type of cargo such as "oil carrier", "bulk carrier", "mixed carrier" etc. It may also include class notations denoting special abilities of the vessel.
 Examples of this include an ice class, fire fighting capability, oil recovery capability, automated machinery space capability, or other special ability.